 Similarly, it is hard to see any nation in the region posing a direct military or existential threat to our partners and allies within the area in the scope of a conflict into which the UK could become embroiled.
 This is not to say that there are no territorial disputes in the area, for there indisputably are – for instance the situation of the Spratly Islands is an incredibly complicated territorial dispute, however, it is highly unlikely that the UK would find itself directly sucked into any of them as part of a wider conflict.
 It is this author’s strictly personal opinion that the Asia Pacific region does not pose any direct military threat to the UK in any conventional sense.

 In this era of maritime dependence, we as a nation are reliant on many of our resources, imports and goods being shipped in from around the world.
 As a nation there are huge economic interests in the Asia Pacific market – a cursory glance at the UKTI website for the area shows a hugely interdependent region where the UK has vast business and financial interests at stake – http://www.businessinasia.co.uk/asiapacific/market-information.

-One area where capacity building may occur is not actually in the region itself, but is being seen in the operations off the coast of Somalia, where a large number of military vessels from the Far Eastern nations, including Korea and China, are engaged in counter piracy operations.
-This area of work is a superb means of building low level contacts between navies who may have rarely worked together before.
+One area where the capacity building may occur is not actually in the region itself but is being seen in the operations off the coast of Somalia, where a large number of military vessels from the Far Eastern nations, including Korea and China, are engaged in counter-piracy operations.
+This area of work is a superb means of building low-level contacts between navies who may have rarely worked together before.
 This author would argue that while the UK may not have a significant military presence in the Far East, the contacts and joint work being conducted off the coast of Africa probably represent a more valuable training opportunity than multiple training deployments by the RN into the region